manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 We will explain the PostDetail component in the following chapter.
 However as you can see, this is one of the fastest strategies to wire multiple components.

+{pagebreak}

 ## Routing to wire component layouts

 We will cover routing in great detail in the next chapter on **Routing Component Layouts** creating more than 10 new components and wiring these together using React Router.

-You may want to read the routing chapter first and return to this section.

-For this section we will modify the ```CardStack``` component and refactor it to showcase category of UI components together.
-Like one category could be REST integration components, another could be Media components.
+We will explain strategies to refactor the ```CardStack``` component to showcase category of UI components together.
+Like one category could be AJAX components, another could be Media components.
 We will need a new sidebar navigation component as well to switch between these component categories.

-I> ## Chapter In Progress
-I> We are still writing this chapter.
-Please watch this space for updates.
-I> Plan is to add strategies for managing component libraries and writing complex React apps.
+We will also create a set of ```Blog``` components including displaying blog post summary cards, wiring these to post detail page, and linking our main navigation to blog layout.

+General strategies for wiring component layouts include following.

+- Identify your navigation hierarchy first.
+- Match the navigation hierarchy to component hierarchy required to render when each menu is clicked.
+- Reuse layout components as containers.
+- Use stateless presentational components to render content on navigation menu endpoints.

 [1]: https://medium.com/@learnreact/container-components-c0e67432e005#.gqeyt75at
 [2]: https://www.youtube.com/watch?v=KYzlpRvWZ6c&t=1351